 If you can’t wait that long to eat Mediterranean seafood, there are loads of Greek restaurants in the town that will make you feel as if you are on one of the Greek Isles.
 Tarpon Springs is also home to a number of micro craft breweries.

-Tarpon Springs downtown centre is also a great place to learn more about the history of the town and is even listed on the National Register of Historic Places.
-Downtown you’ll find a number of galleries, shops and antique stores dating back to the late 1800s.
+Tarpon Springs’s downtown center is also a great place to learn more about the history of the town and is even listed on the National Register of Historic Places.
+Downtown you’ll find several galleries, shops and antique stores dating back to the late 1800s.

 8. Key West